Nlcke/layout/README.md

 	[16777237] =   "DOWN", -- jump to downward cell
-	[16777220] = "SELECT", -- enter the layout or press it [16777219] =   "BACK", -- return to parent layout or stage },
+	[16777220] = "SELECT", -- enter the layout or press it [16777219] =   "BACK", -- return to parent layout or stage

+	-- mouse wheel for "UP" and "DOWN" actions mouseWheel = true,
+},

 -- gamepad control, can have multiple buttons for the same action